Updated on: February 8, 2025

 Experience, informal or formal

-Whether it’s actual on-the-job experience or a formal industry-related degree, the first thing employers look for is a candidate’s level of experience.
-Proven experience of successful customer interactions in an actual restaurant will often trump a degree.
-Still, it couldn’t hurt to have both.
+Employers first look for a candidate’s experience level, whether it’s actual on-the-job experience, related experience, or a formal industry-related degree.
+Proven experience of successful customer interactions in a restaurant will often trump a degree, but it doesn’t hurt to have both.

 Communication

 Verbal, non-verbal, and interpersonal communication skills are crucial in a restaurant.
 I could write an entire article on this.
-There will be times where either saying the wrong thing or saying something in the wrong way can blow up in your face.
+There will be times when either saying the wrong thing or saying something in the wrong way can blow up in your face.
 Orders, platters, and customers come and go non-stop.
-You need to communicate well with your team or someone is going to get the wrong order and is not going to be happy about it.
+You need to communicate well with your team, or someone may get the wrong order and not be happy about it.
 Then there’s communication with vendors and third parties.
 One misstep and your cook doesn’t have the ingredients you need for the day.
-On the flip side of all these, by having excellent communication skills, you can provide an above-and-beyond dining experience.
+On the flip side of all these, you can provide an above-and-beyond dining experience by having excellent communication skills.

 Creativity and diplomacy

-In today’s world, creativity and diplomacy are not just a bonus—they’re a must.
+Creativity and diplomacy are not just a bonus in today’s world—they’re a must.
 One restaurant faced severe consequences for not emphasizing these skills.
 On the flip side, one local Domino’s saved a loyal customer’s life.
 How staff handle problems says volumes about the restaurant itself—not to mention the manager running it.
 Cancel culture will tenderize a restaurant’s reputation faster than a chef can tenderize meat.
 There are bound to be conflicts in such a fast-paced, high-stress environment.
 Managers must be ready to respond diplomatically.

 Leadership

 You know a good leader when you see one.
 The best leaders are active listeners.
 They’re positive, reliable, likable, teachable, persuasive, charismatic, optimistic, open, inclusive, and so much more.
 They have vision.
 They care about their teams, and it shows.
-Obtaining quality leadership skills takes time and practice but they are well worth your while.
+High-quality leadership skills take time and practice but are well worth your while.

 Flexibility and adaptability

 No one likes to work under an excessively dogmatic manager.
-When you are open, willing to adapt, and embrace innovation, you delight both customers and staff.
-Also, you are more able to improve the restaurant’s bottom line when you listen to and sift through ideas, suggestions, and complaints.
+You delight customers and staff when you are open, willing to adapt, and embrace innovation.
+Also, you can improve the restaurant’s bottom line more when you listen to and sift through ideas, suggestions, and complaints.

 Organization

-Whether it’s project management, time management, or record keeping, managers cannot afford to waste resources with poor organization.
-Everything must be tracked, and tracked well, or profits will go out the window.
-Likewise, customers weigh in on every detail, every moment, every decision made that pertains to their dining experience.
+Whether it’s project management, time management, or record-keeping, managers cannot afford to waste resources with poor organization.
+Everything must be tracked and tracked well, or profits will go out the window.
+Likewise, customers weigh in on every detail, moment, and decision concerning their dining experience.
 Established procedures allow staff to handle problems smoothly and in the moment.
 Keeping inventory full and books balanced helps bring in measurable profit.
 You can’t serve what you don’t have, after all.
 Owners need to be able to see what is going on immediately at all times.
 Organized business practices and resources facilitate that.
-It may seem like a small matter, but the more organized you are, the better your restaurant performs and the better you look to your boss.
+It may seem small, but the more organized you are, the better your restaurant performs and the better you look to your boss.

 Bonus restaurant manager skills that will give you the edge: